 Do: Explore your own body image

 First and foremost.
 Clinicians are human too.
 We are not immune to having our own body image struggles.
-Whether we have tried to change our bodies in the past or are currently trying to change our bodies, we (sometimes unknowingly) bring all of that into the room.
-It’s important for us to be mindful of how we could be projecting our body image onto our clients.
+Whether we have tried to change our bodies in the past.
+Or are currently trying to change our bodies, we (sometimes unknowingly) bring all of that into the room.
+Consequently, it’s important for us to be mindful of how we could be projecting our body image onto our clients.

 Additionally, if we are discussing body image with clients, it is important for us to also address the weight bias we hold.
-Do we think differently about smaller bodies vs. larger bodies?
+For instance, do we think differently about smaller bodies vs. larger bodies?
 What are some preconceived notions we have about thin and fat individuals?
 I love these Fat Phobia and Weight Bias Expressive Writing Prompts by Resilient Fat Goddex.
 I’d encourage you to work through them yourself.
-When you feel comfortable, they can be helpful to bring in the room with clients!
+When you feel comfortable, they can be helpful to bring into the room with clients!

 PS: I would also encourage you to dive into research and articles about why dieting doesn’t work and Health at Every Size.
 A great starting point would be our blogs:

 Don’t: Assure the client you “won’t make them fat.”